-Approved and clinical stage CDK4/6 inhibitors represent an important therapeutic advance and are associated with very promising progression-free survival advantages with good tolerability when combined with standard of care versus standard of care alone in patients with certain gynecological tumors, including forms of breast cancer.
-CDK4/6 inhibitors, such as palbociclib, induce senescence (loss of a cell's power of division or growth) or dormancy of cancer cells, which may be associated with the emergence of acquired resistance.
+The FDA approved CDK4/6 inhibitors, palbociclib, ribociclib and abemaciclib, represent an important therapeutic advance and are associated with very promising progression-free survival advantages with good tolerability when combined with hormone therapy versus hormone therapy alone in patients with hormone receptor-positive, HER2-negative breast cancer.
+CDK4/6 inhibitors, such as palbociclib, induce senescence or dormancy of cancer cells, which may be associated with the emergence of resistance.
 If clinical manifestation of resistance becomes common, the therapeutic utility of CDK4/6 inhibitors could be hampered.

 Pharmacological inhibition of the CDK2/9 isoforms has been shown to have potent anticancer effects in certain cancer types, including some that are resistant to approved treatments.
 CDK2/9 inhibitors have been shown to induce apoptosis of cancer cells.
-It is hoped that treatment with CDK2/9 inhibitors will result in clinically relevant, tumor cell death in patients with selected types of cancer.
-Similar to palbociclib and ribociclib, which are CDK inhibitors that have been approved by FDA, CDK2/9 inhibitors will likely be given in combination with other available anticancer agents.
-For example, a potential use of CDK2/9 inhibitors may be to overcome cyclin E dependent resistance to CDK4/6 inhibitors when given in combination with such CDK4/6 inhibitor.
+It is hoped that treatment with CDK2/9 inhibitors will result in clinically relevant, tumor cell death in patients with selected cancer types.
+Similar to the approved CDK 4/6 inhibitors, CDK2/9 inhibitors will likely be given in combination with other available anticancer agents.
+For example, a potential use of CDK2/9 inhibitors may be to overcome cyclin E dependent resistance to CDK4/6 inhibitors and hormone therapy when given in combination with one or more of these agents.

-Different CDKs are responsible for controling different aspects of proliferation which, when dysregulated, can be drivers of particular cancer sub-sets.
+Different CDKs are responsible for controlling different aspects of proliferation which, when dysregulated, can be drivers of particular cancer sub-sets.
 Our CDK clinical candidates target: